-The kitchen seems pretty harmless in terms of fakery, but honestly it’s a little hard to tell what’s included or how physics works properly.
-You have to squint a bit to discover that you’ll need to install your own pot and pan rack (and 10 pound wheel of cheese), setting false expectations for buyers.
+The kitchen seems pretty harmless in terms of fakery, but honestly, it’s a little hard to tell what’s included or how the physics work properly.
+You have to squint a bit to discover that you’ll need to install your own pot and pan rack (and 10-pound wheel of cheese), setting false expectations for buyers.

-If a buyer falls in love with an element that was artificially added, a real life tour could lead to heartbreak (not to mention legalities around what conveys).
+If a buyer falls in love with an element that was artificially added, a real-life tour could lead to heartbreak (not to mention legalities around what was conveyed).

 You’re not doing future homeowners any favors by faking the inside.
 Staging gives potential buyers a chance to visualize what can fit into a space.
 Digitally displaying furniture at wonky angles and haphazard proportions doesn’t give an accurate depiction of the home.